 Rule #1: Subscription equals [subscription type] + Rule #2: Has active application [is true] + Rule #3: Had chats [is false]

-The rules you see in the screenshot above are specific for HelpCrunch and based on our own custom data.
+The rules you see in the screenshot above are specific to HelpCrunch and based on our own custom data we use for trigger emails.
 Basically, if someone installed our live chat widget but had no chats with their customers, that’s an indicator we should try and engage them.

-What you need to do is to decide yourself what activity/inactivity means for your own product.
-After that you just pass these events as custom data to HelpCrunch and use it as rules for your automated emails.
+What you need to do is to decide for yourself what activity/inactivity means for your own product.
+After that, you just pass these events as custom data to HelpCrunch and use them as rules for your triggered emails.